lcford2/coregs/README.md

 ## Data

 ### Data Retrieval

+If you ran the `coregs_init_setup.py` script, the data should have already been downloaded and setup for you.
+There can be issues unpacking the data into the `data` directory, so if the only file in the `data` directory is the `README.md` file you should follow this process to get the data because the unpacking failed.
+Otherwise, you can skip this step.

 The original data associated with this model can be found on Zenodo at [https://doi.org/10.5281/zenodo.6315940].
 Before running COREGS, the `coregs-input-data.zip` should be unpacked an extracted to all files should be placed under the `data` directory in the project root.